Abram Kean: Early life

 Abram Kean was born on July 8, 1855, in the small community of Flower's Island in Newfoundland.
 Kean was the youngest son of Joseph and Jane Kean.
 Growing up in such a small town and community, Kean was deprived, like many children in Flower's Island, of knowing the importance of education and schooling.
-However, on May 1, 1863, Kean was sent to Pools Island, a town 6 mi away to attend school.
+However, on May 1, 1863, Kean was sent to Pool's Island, a town 6 mi away to attend school.
 He was the first child in his family to be sent to school in order to get a proper education.
 While on Pools Island, Kean lived with his uncle with whom he developed a strong friendship.
 After four years of schooling, Kean returned home on May 1, 1867.

 When Kean was twelve, his mother caught tuberculosis, devastating the entire family.
 Kean was the only literate child, so he read to her to alleviate her suffering.
 Kean had a close relationship with both of his parents, which intensified the impact of his mother's sickness.
 Jane Kean died at 54 years of age.

 After the death of his mother, Kean's father, Joseph, retired and bestowed fishing schooners upon each of his sons.
 In 1871 at the age of 17, Kean met his wife Caroline Yetman who his father had hired as a housekeeper shortly after the death of his wife.
 Abram and Caroline were married on October 19, 1872, in Greenspond.
 Eleven months after their marriage, their first son, Joseph W.Keane, was born.
 The couple had six sons and two daughters.